Sales channel strategy: your complete guide

 Of course, their entire business model is built upon Apple’s products, but none of their profits actually flow back to Apple.

-Luma Labs is just one example of a company that has found a way to use a reverse channel to its advantage.
-There are many others out there, and the number is only likely to grow as manufacturers continue to come up with new products and technologies.
+Luma Labs is one example of a company that has found ways to use a reverse channel to its advantage.
+There are many others out there!
+And the number is only likely to grow as manufacturers continue to come up with new products and technologies.

 Direct distribution channels